HLR/DomiKnowS/docs/developer/QUERY.md

 Here `phrace_contains_word.forward` helps `DummyEdgeSensor10` to identify the relation and the forward/backward mode to be used.
 In this example, the sensor's `src` is the concept `phrase` and `dst` is the concept `word`, which matches the concept we are assign property to.

-The return value of the sensor is a 5 by 4 matrix which inidicates the existence of relation link between datanotes by ones, and the rest are zeros.
+The return value of the sensor is a 5 by 4 matrix which indicates the existence of relation link between dataNodes by ones, and the rest are zeros.
 The first dimension 5 indicates there should be 5 words.
-And the second dimension 4 matches the number of phrase datanodes.
+And the second dimension 4 matches the number of phrase dataNodes.
 In this example, the matrix is indicating that, word with index 0 is connected to phrase 0, the word 1 and 2 is connected to phrase 1, word 3 is connected to phrase 2, and word 4 is connecting to phrase 3.
 This format is used consistently for 1-to-1, 1-to-many, many-to-1, and many-to-many relation.

-If this is the first property that is populated by the data for the concept, it will also trigger the creation of datanodes.
+If this is the first property that is populated by the data for the concept, it will also trigger the creation of dataNodes.
 Otherwise, the dimensions must be matching, as mention above.

 Multiple relations can be used at the same time.